-2. Help the reader see the complexity of your topic.
+2. Help your reader see the complexity of your topic.

-Identify and describe for the reader a paradox, puzzle, or contradiction in a primary source(s).
+Identify and describe for your reader a paradox, puzzle, or contradiction in your primary source(s).

-What larger questions does this paradox or contradiction raise for readers?
+What larger questions does this paradox or contradiction raise for you and your readers?

-3. If research is part of the assignment, piggyback off another scholar’s research.
+3. If your assignment asks you to do research, piggyback off another scholar’s research.

-Summarize another scholar’s argument about the topic, primary source, or case study and explain to the reader why this claim is interesting and explain how the claim will extend this scholar’s argument to explore an issue or case study that the scholar doesn’t address fully.
+Now explain how you will extend this scholar’s argument to explore an issue or case study that the scholar doesn’t address fully.

-4. If research is part of the assignment, identify a gap in another scholar’s or a group of scholars’ research.
+4. If your assignment asks you to do research, identify a gap in another scholar’s or a group of scholars’ research.

-Summarize another scholar’s argument about your topic, primary source, or case study and explain to the reader why this claim is interesting.
-Or, summarize how scholars in the field tend to approach the topic.
+Summarize for your reader another scholar’s argument about your topic, primary source, or case study and tell your reader why this claim is interesting.
+Or, summarize how scholars in the field tend to approach your topic.

 Next, explain what important aspect this scholarly representation misses or distorts.
-Introduce the particular approach to the topic and its value
+Introduce your particular approach to your topic and its value

-5. If research is part of the assignment, bring in a new lens for investigating the case study or problem.
+5. If your assignment asks you to do research, bring in a new lens for investigating your case study or problem.

-Summarize how a scholar or group of scholars has approached the topic.
+Summarize for your reader how a scholar or group of scholars has approached your topic.

-Introduce a theoretical source (possibly from another discipline) and explain how it helps to address this issue from a new and productive angle.
+Introduce a theoretical source (possibly from another discipline) and explain how it helps you address this issue from a new and productive angle.